Patrick Mynhardt

 Jump to navigation Jump to search

-Patrick Mynhardt (1932-2007) Gifted bilingual (Afrikaans and English) actor and enjoyable eccentric.
+Patrick Mynhardt (1932-2007) was a gifted bilingual (Afrikaans and English) actor and enjoyable eccentric.

 Biography

-He was educated at Bethulie School and De La Salle College in East London, South Africa.
-He then spent three “disastrous” years at Rhodes University in Grahamstown, where he did, however, discover that he had a flair for acting.
+Born on 12 June 1932 in Bethulie in the Free State, of an Afrikaans father and an Irish mother, he was educated at Bethulie School and De La Salle College in East London, South Africa.
+He then spent what he referred to as three “disastrous” years at Rhodes University in Grahamstown, where he did, however, discover that he had a flair for acting.

-He returned to South Africa at the end of 1960.
+He returned to South Africa at the end of 1960 to make a career for himself in theatre, film and TV.

 Contribution to SA theatre, film, media and/or performance

 Mynhardt is most memorable in South Africa for his one man performances of Herman Charles Bosman's "Oom Schalk Lourens" stories.
-The first programme, called A Sip of Jerepigo, was devised by Mynhardt, directed by Michal Grobbelaar and opened at the Johannesburg Civic Theatre on 4 Novemeber 1969.
+The first programme, called A Sip of Jerepigo, was devised by Mynhardt, directed by Michal Grobbelaar and opened at the Johannesburg Civic Theatre on 4 November 1969.
 A Sip of Jerepigo played again at the Brooke Theatre in February 1972.
 He was seen in More Jerepigo at the Alexander Theatre in 1973 and the Academy Theatre in 1980.
-Others in the series were called Another Sip of Jerepigo and Just Jerepigo.
+Others in the series were called Another Sip of Jerepigo, Just Jerepigo and Tjeerio Jerepigo.
 He presented A Sip of Jerepigo at the Pieter Roos Theatre in 1992.
 Just Jerepigo and Cold Stone Jug at the Groot Marico Kunstefees in 2002.
+Tjeerio Jerepigo was first presented at the State Theatre in 2003.

 His one-man autobiographical piece The Boy from Bethulie was staged at the Intimate Theatre by a group called A Teater as their first production in 1983.
 He staged The Boy from Bethulie at the Warehouse in May 1990, also Theatre on the Square 2004.